 The minimum authorised share capital is EUR 1,165.
 This share capital must be subscribed by at least two persons and must be fully deposited into the business account.
 If the minimum share capital exceeds the threshold, at least 20% of the amount must be deposited upfront.
 A Public Limited Liability Company must have a minimum authorised share capital of EUR 46,587.
 If the authorised share capital exceeds the minimum, at least 25% must be paid upon signing the Memorandum.
 If it is equal to the minimum requirements it must be paid in full.
 The share capital may be divided into ordinary shares, preference shared and classes or variants thereof.
 However, bearer shares are not allowed.
 The ownership of these shares are evidenced by their entry in the company’s registrar of members, in the memorandum and articles of association and the issuance of a share certificate.

 The maximum of shareholders allowed in a private limited liability company is 50.
 Normally, the minimum number of shareholders are two; however, a “single member company” may also be registered under the Companies’ Act.
 This deviation qualifies as an exempt company which would be incorporated with one member or whose membership is reduced after the incorporation.
 The Memorandum of Association should also reflect this ownership structure.
-Public Limited Liability Companies have no minimum restrictions to the number of shareholders.
+Public Limited Liability Companies have at least 2 shareholders.

 Directors and Company Secretary